 THE FLOWER DISTRICT

 The Flower District grew out of the merger of the Southern California Flower Market (established in 1912) and the Original Los Angeles Flower Market (established in 1919).
 A community arose after hundreds of wholesale florists sprang up around the market.
-The flower district bustles in the wee hours of the morning, with most vendors beginning business at 2:00 and things winding down by the time the public are admitted at 8:00.
+The flower district bustles in the wee hours of the morning, with most vendors beginning business at 2:00 and things winding down by the time the public is admitted at 8:00.

 The Ford Place subdivision opened in 1902.
 Homes were designed by architects Charles F. Driscoll and C.W.
 Buchanan.
 It became the campus of Fuller Theological Seminary in 1947.
 It was added as the “Ford Place Historic District” to the National Register of Historic Places on 22 July 2010.